Excito/bookworm-image/README.md

 ## Contents

 - This README.md file, the "image create manual"
+- interfaces.tpl, used for network template generation (TODO: should be moved to the installer repository)
 - `first-boot` which contains first-boot scripts run ... on the first boot; Currently these scripts:
   - Generate new ssh host keys
   - Remove themselves